 Although the emphasis is on the entire camp, we recognize that the teens may have special needs in this area.
 A mandatory meeting is held at the beginning of camp with all teens, their parents/sponsors, and Teen Camp staff to discuss how the teen community fits into this overall vision of safety.

-We ask for your support in creating a camp atmosphere where every individual is free to grow and awaken without fear for his or her safety.
+We ask for your support in creating a camp atmosphere where every individual is free to grow and awaken without fear for their safety.